Brankoov/routing-app/DEVLOG.md

 Implemented a modal-based registration form triggered by a "Create account" link within the login view.
 Added a close button to the registration modal for better navigation control.
 Refactored `App.tsx`, `LoginForm.tsx`, and `RegisterForm.tsx` to support this new state-driven UI flow.

+2025-11-29 – The "Sliding" Login UI & CSS Battles

+Today I decided to overhaul the first impression of the app.
+I wanted a modern "Double Slider" design where the login and register forms slide side-to-side.

+The Goal: Create a unified AuthPage that looks professional on desktop but remains functional on mobile, replacing the old stacked cards.

+Trials & Errors (The Struggle): It wasn't as easy as copy-pasting the design.
+I ran into several UI issues:

+The "Long Text" Problem: The design looked great in English, but Swedish words like "personuppgifter" broke the layout.
+I had to spend time tweaking the container width and padding to get the text centered.

+Mobile Layout: The sliding animation didn't work well on vertical mobile screens.
+I had to write custom Media Queries to disable the slider and use simple toggle links for smaller screens.

+The "Ghost Scroll": The most annoying bug was that the background page kept scrolling behind the fixed login card.
+CSS fixes like position: fixed weren't enough.

+The Solution: I solved the scrolling issue by using a React useEffect hook to programmatically lock the document body scroll when the component mounts.
+I also cleaned up the UI by removing non-functional links like "Forgot Password" and adding proper cursor feedback.

+The result is a rock-solid, responsive authentication screen.